Confidence Interval for Coefficient of Variation

 Example

 Example 1: Find the 95% confidence interval for the coefficient of variation based on the data in column A of Figure 1.
-We will consider confidence intervals around the sample V (and not the corrected V).
+Use the confidence intervals around the sample V (and not the corrected V).

 CV confidence intervals 1